GSS-Cogs/linked-data-repository/documentation/services.md

 * Instantiated objects (for example, when creating test mocks)
 * A string label mapping to a defined driver.

-_Note: The functionality for supporting selecting drivers by label is to allow for specifiying driver via configuration rather than application code._

 ### Adding a new service driver

 All service drivers used by this app are created in the same way: